The White Storm 3: Heaven or Hell: Accidents on set

 On 5 September 2021, during the filming of a car chase sequence at the Hongkong United Dockyards involving four prop cars, stunt coordinator Peter Chan was crushed by one of the prop cars which suddenly flipped sideways and was sent to the Princess Margaret Hospital where he remains in the Intensive Care Unit.
 On 25 September 2021, it was reported that nine days later, another accident occurred during the filming of a plane crash scene involving a blown up scaffolding where three stuntmen were injured when the entire scaffolding collapsed instead of half of it collapsing like it was planned.
 Universe Entertainment released a statement that the injuries suffered by the crew members were not serious and they were recovering well.

 Release

-The White Storm 3 Heaven or Hell is set for theatrical release on 28 July 2023.
+The White Storm 3: Heaven or Hell had its North American premiere at the 22nd New York Asian Film Festival in Hong Kong panorama on 20 July 2023, consequently its China release has been advanced to 6 July.

+It was theatrically released in Hong Kong on 27 July 2023.

+Reception

+Box office

+The White Storm 3: Heaven or Hell debuted at No. 4 during its opening weekend in Hong Kong, grossing HK$5,496,830 (US$705,011) after its first four days of release and bringing in a total of HK$5,521,910 (US$708,227) including preview screenings.
+The film remained at No. 4 during its second weekend grossing HK$4,981,446 (US$637,714), while having grossed a total of HK$10,503,821 (US$1,344,678) so far.

+Critical response

+Edmund Lee of the South China Morning Post gave the film a score of 3/5 stars praising the film's action sequences and major set pieces while also noting its shortcomings in the narrative and writes, The White Storm 3: Heaven or Hell certainly doesn’t have the narrative deftness to make sense of these moral paradoxes.
+But as a mega-budget genre offering that goes to considerable lengths to transport its audience to a menacing foreign land, it does leave an impression.